wusyong/bee/ARCHITECTURE.md

 ![](https://raw.githubusercontent.com/mikrohash/ict2/master/images/modules.png?token=ACY7L3ITCTNDJ63QYD6AC4S4ZVK2Q)

-###The power of modules

-It's very important to understand what power a module has.
+### Swarm Intelligence
-Since modules extend the Ict core, they see the same Tangle.
-They could, however, look at the same Tangle from a different perspective and follow its own specific set of rules (e.g. following specific milestones).

-The power lies in when many nodes have the same module installed.
-All these modules view the Tangle from the same perspective and could follow their own consensus rules.
+Since modules extend the Ict core, they operate on the same Tangle.
+Modules can look at the Tangle from a custom perspective and follow their own specific set of rules, for example by enabling a certain kind of consensus.
+Modules make mostly sense when multiple nodes have the same module installed because then they can use the Tangle to interact with each other and enable swarm behavior.

 ### Transaction Related Functionality